-- 6.1 We produce an Annual Report of progress with case studies and performance indicators setting out how we are delivering our priority outcomes. - The refresh of the Five Year Plan includes a summary of the success measures as a Balanced Scorecard of key performance indicators that will be used to keep track of how we are achieving the outcomes.
-Some of these indicators will need to be reviewed before publication of the final document to ensure the key priorities for each of the outcomes are reflected and we will work with the Cabinet on this.
+- 6.1 We produce an Annual Report of progress with case studies and performance indicators setting out how we are delivering our priority outcomes. - 6.2 The refresh of the Five Year Plan includes a summary of the success measures as a Balanced Scorecard of key performance indicators that will be used to keep track of how we are achieving the outcomes.